-With Mixer Delay Compensation turned On:
+With Mixer Delay Compensation turned On and All but effects latencies selected:

 - 1. Input strip set as a (normal) Input: no compensation.
 If a Delay is applied manually the output signal of this strip will be delayed by the applied value. - 2.
-Input strip set as an Aux or Bus, Internal Return: all other Output Strips are automatically delayed by the amount equal to the Bus internal processing delay. - 3.
-Input strip set as an Aux or Bus, External Return: all other Strips are automatically delayed by the amount equal to the Bus internal processing delay.
-If a Delay is applied manually, the signal of all other output strips will be further delayed, according to the value entered.
+Input strip used as an Aux or Bus return, i.e. patched to an Internal Bus and set as an Aux or bus return (see Input Strip Mode on page 181): all other Output Strips are automatically delayed by the amount equal to the Bus internal processing delay. - 3.
+Input strip used as an External Aux or Bus return, i.e. where the Aux or bus signal is sent outside the workstation and returned to a physical Input: All other Strips are automatically delayed by the amount equal to the Bus internal processing delay providing the Input is set as an Aux or Bus (see Input Strip Mode on page 181).
+If a Delay is applied manually, for example to compensate for the delay in an external processor, the signal of all other output strips will be further delayed, according to the value entered.